-Myth 4: All the Big Blogs Make All the Money
+Myth 4: All the Big Blogs Make All of the Money

 It’s easy to think that blogging is a zero-sum game.
 If you are starting a blog on kitten mittens and there are already 3 major blogs that cover it, you might think you don’t stand a chance.

 But you do.

 Although you cover the same topic, that doesn’t mean you cover it in the same way.
 The great thing about blogging is that you get to bring your perspective to the world.
 Your brand and message are what separate you from everyone else.

 There is always room for more.
 Blogs aren’t sports teams.
 People don’t pledge their allegiance to one blog and ignore the rest.

 You are about to get a piece of a pie that continues to grow and won’t stop.

 How to Start a Blog and Make Money

 Now that we’ve debunked some myths about making money online lets dive into what thing you need to make money online.
 It doesn’t make sense to try and make money if you don’t have these things.